-A drywall repair handyman does more than slap joint compound over a hole and call it done.
-The real skill is in what happens before the mud ever touches the wall.
-Is the paper face torn or just dented?
-Is the surrounding drywall soft from a slow roof leak that nobody caught until the monsoon season made it obvious?
-Is the existing texture an orange peel, knockdown, or one of the heavier hand-applied finishes that were popular in your area and your area tract homes built in the early 2000s?
-Every one of those questions changes the approach, the materials, and the number of coats required to make the repair disappear.
+Real drywall repair starts before the joint compound touches the wall.
+Is the paper torn or just dented?
+Is the drywall soft from a slow roof leak?
+What texture are we matching orange peel, knockdown, or one of the heavier finishes common in early 2000s tract homes?
+Each answer changes materials, technique, and the number of coats needed to make the repair disappear.

 What Drywall Repair Actually Involves

-Medium holes, say a doorknob punch-through or a 4-inch gash, require a mesh patch.
-We apply self-adhesive mesh around the damaged area, then lay down joint compound in thin coats—usually two or three passes with drying time between.
-Each coat shrinks slightly as it dries, so you sand lightly between applications to feather the edges.
-The goal is to make the surrounding wall and the patch read as one surface.
+A doorknob punch-through or 4-inch gash needs mesh patch work.
+We apply self-adhesive mesh, then lay joint compound in thin coats usually two or three passes with drying time between.
+Each coat shrinks as it dries, so we sand lightly to feather edges and blend everything into one surface.

-Large holes—6 inches or bigger—need backer board behind them and a new piece of drywall fitted into the opening.
-We cut clean edges, secure backing material, tape all the seams with joint compound, and then go through multiple coats.
-These jobs almost always take two visits because drying time can't be rushed without creating weak spots that crack under temperature changes.
+Holes 6 inches or bigger require backer board and new drywall cut into the opening.
+We secure backing, tape seams with joint compound, then run multiple coats.
+These jobs take two visits because drying time can't be rushed without creating cracks under temperature changes.

-Texture matching is where most DIY attempts fall apart.
-Canned spray texture almost never replicates what a production crew applied fifteen years ago with a hopper gun at a specific pressure and distance.
-Our repairman takes time to study the surrounding wall, tests texture application on scrap material first, and adjusts aggregate and air pressure until the pattern reads correctly.
-That extra effort is what separates a finished patch from a finished wall.
+Texture matching kills most DIY attempts.
+Canned spray texture doesn't replicate what a production crew applied fifteen years ago with a hopper gun at specific pressure and distance.
+Our repairman studies the surrounding wall, tests on scrap material first, and adjusts aggregate and air pressure until the pattern reads right.
+That separates a finished patch from a finished wall.

 Common Scenarios Where You Need Drywall Repair

 Nail pops are the most common call.
-New construction shifts as it settles, and drywall nails work their way out of the studs, pushing a little bump through the tape.
-They're cosmetic but annoying.
-A quick pop removal—resetting the nail, patching the spot—typically runs $75–$150 depending on how many have surfaced.
+New construction settles, drywall nails work out of studs, push a little bump through the tape.
+Cosmetic but annoying.
+Quick pop removal runs $75 $150 depending on how many.

-Doorknob holes happen in every rental and in houses with kids running through.
-A standard knob-shaped hole is about 2 inches across.
-Those are bread-and-butter work for us: $150–$250 depending on texture matching difficulty.
+Doorknob holes happen in rentals and houses with kids.
+A standard knob hole is about 2 inches across.
+Bread-and-butter work for us: $150 $250 depending on texture matching difficulty.

 Ceiling water damage from monsoon leaks or AC condensation overflow.
-Once we know the water source is fixed, we patch the stain and address any soft drywall that needs replacement.
-Ceiling work costs more because reaching it is harder and blending texture is trickier when you're working overhead.
+Once the water source is fixed, we patch the stain and replace any soft drywall.
+Ceiling work costs more because reaching it is harder and blending texture overhead is trickier.

-Corner impact damage from furniture moves, appliance installation, or just the chaos of living.
-Corner bead gets dented or cracked, the paper tears.
+Corner impact damage from furniture moves or appliance installation.
+Corner bead gets dented or cracked, paper tears.
 If the corner bead is intact we patch it.
-If it's damaged, we replace the corner bead itself before patching, which adds time and material cost.
+If it's damaged, we replace the bead itself before patching, which adds time and material.

-Crack repairs pop up along stress lines, especially where additions meet original structure or where the foundation has settled unevenly.
-These need a different approach: fiberglass mesh tape, multiple coats of compound, and sometimes a little patience to let everything cure fully.
+Crack repairs show up along stress lines, especially where additions meet original structure or where foundation has settled unevenly.
+These need fiberglass mesh tape, multiple compound coats, and sometimes patience to let everything cure fully.

 Drywall Repair Cost Breakdown

-Pricing depends mainly on hole size, texture type, and location.
-Here's what you're looking at in the market:
+Price mainly depends on hole size, texture type, and location:

 | Job Size | Typical Cost |